Sagnick0907/Prediction-using-K-Means-Clustering/README.md

 # Task002
-Prediction using Unsupervised ML - K-Means Clustering
+Prediction using Unsupervised ML: K-Means Clustering
 Aim : From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.